Skip to main content

 When to see a pharmacist

-Speak to a pharmacist about the best treatment for you.
-They might suggest tablets or a cream or gel you rub on the skin.
+Talk to a pharmacist about the best treatment for you.
+They might suggest a cream or gel you rub on your skin.

 Ibuprofen can bring down swelling.
-But you should not take ibuprofen for 48 hours after your injury because it may slow down healing.
+But do not take ibuprofen for 48 hours after your injury as it may slow down healing.

 How long it takes for a sprain or strain to heal